-In similar fashion Gospel Rehab shows how non-contentious and indirect modes of resistance like repurposing can enable relatively marginal social actors to alter the behavior and attitudes of government officials and agencies.
+In similar fashion, Gospel Rehab shows how non-contentious and indirect modes of resistance like repurposing can enable relatively marginal social actors to alter the behavior and attitudes of government officials and agencies.
 The contentious politics model holds that the way to bring about change is to demand it—to articulate group claims to authorities and demand (or hope) that they respond favorably.
-In contrast claim-staking through repurposing effects change by behaving as if the desired state of affairs already exists, and habituating officials to that state of affairs over time.
+In contrast, claim-staking through repurposing effects change by behaving as if the desired state of affairs already exists, and habituating officials to that state of affairs over time.
 Repurposing and the metaphor of claim-staking help us grasp how citizens can resist and even change government policy and practice without confronting it head on—without opposing it on a systemic level or engaging in contentious politics.
 The case of Gospel Rehab also highlights the role played by officials in facilitating repurposing and its religious consequences.
 China’s government encourages faith-based charity because of its mundane, this-worldly benefits, which can be especially helpful for resource-constrained local governments facing intractable crises like AIDS and addiction.
 But with this encouragement, officials promote the infusion of the sacred into charitable activities and institutions, knowingly or not.
 In doing so they enhance the legitimacy of religion and expand the arena in which it can be practiced and expressed.